MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="952" alt="3" src="https://github.com/user-attachments/assets/0339282c-27de-411b-aa45-0c161844aea1" />

-2. Connect to the EC2 instance in VPC B using EC2 session manager and verify reachablity to the EC2 instance in VPC A by pinging the instance using its IP address, the traffic will flow through successfully  because we modified the NACL.
+2. Connect to the EC2 instance in VPC B using EC2 session manager and verify reachability to the EC2 instance in VPC A by pinging the instance using its IP address, the traffic will flow through successfully because we modified the NACL.
 Terminate the session when finished.

 <img width="427" alt="4" src="https://github.com/user-attachments/assets/d7dc1f36-b937-4725-a78b-1a771d138dac" />

-3. Connect to the EC2 instance in VPC C using EC2 session manager and verify reachablity to the EC2 instance in VPC A by pinging the instance using its IP address, the traffic will not flow through because the NACL in VPC A is denying all ICMP traffic that does not come from VPC B.
+3. Connect to the EC2 instance in VPC C using EC2 session manager and verify reachability to the EC2 instance in VPC A by pinging the instance using its IP address, the traffic will not flow through because the NACL in VPC A is denying all ICMP traffic that does not come from VPC B.

 <img width="428" alt="5" src="https://github.com/user-attachments/assets/ea5b291a-455c-4133-94c3-ff250a5c6747" />